What is DNA sequencing?

-DNA preparation: DNA is isolated and purified, then cut into 300bp fragments.
+1. DNA preparation: DNA is isolated and purified, then cut into 300bp fragments.
 The fragments are then amplified using a PCR type method to create massive numbers of identical copies.
-Resulting fragments are single-stranded.
+The resulting fragments are single-stranded.
 The different types of fragments are placed into unique wells and barcoded.

-Sequencing: The multi-well plate contains the assorted fragments.
+2. Sequencing: The multi-well plate contains assorted fragments.
 In each well, modified versions of the four nucleotides wash over the mixture.
-The nucleotides hydrogen bond to the DNA template strand according to base pairing rules.
+The nucleotides hydrogen bond to the DNA template strand according to base-pairing rules.
 Each nucleotide has one of four fluorescent tags attached.
 The tags indicate the positions and thus the order of the four nucleotides.
-A terminating set of nucleotides is also in the mix, preventing further elongated.
+A terminating set of nucleotides is also in the mix, preventing further elongation.
 Each time a chemically tagged nucleotide attaches to the template strand, there is a flash of light and this is recorded.

 Comparing NGS and Sanger sequencing